 Pork lean cuts - 15% of your RDA

 As you can see there’s no one magical food you can eat to get all of your potassium, but if you add a glass of coconut water to your daily food intake you can top up almost a 1/5 of your potassium for very few calories.

 Potassium is in a lot of everyday foods in small amounts but I noticed that I was by always about 25% short of potassium at the end of the week if I didn’t top up with my coconut water.

-To start a free trial at CheckYourFood and start protecting your health now.
+To start your FREE for LIFE account and start protecting your health now.

 It’s really easy when you see your daily report to see which nutrients you are a bit short on and then click on those nutrients to see what foods you need to eat more of the next day.

 I'm our communications and marketing person, dealing with social media and copywriting.
 I also work with Matt and Ric overseeing the design and strategic management of the site.

 I'm also the author of the Eva the Hungry Amoeba children's book series (only one so far).
 You can find it on Amazon.